 The American Indian College Fund has worked with pro-bono advertising partner Wieden+Kennedy for more than 20 years to create public service announcement advertisements to educate the public about the American Indian College Fund and its students.
 Wieden+Kennedy is known for its signature work for Nike, Target, and Coca-Cola, and was named Adweek's 2008 Global Agency of the Year.

-The distinguished body of work Wieden+Kennedy has created for the American Indian College Fund has appeared in magazines such as The New York Times Magazine, Harper's, U.S. News and World Report, Fortune, Marie Claire, and Outside, and on television networks such as Discovery Networks, National Geographic, and in radio.
+Our public service announcements have appeared in The New York Times Magazine, Harper's, U.S. News and World Report, Fortune, Marie Claire, and Outside, and on television networks such as Discovery Networks, National Geographic, and in radio.

 The American Indian College Fund has worked with its advertising partner Wieden+Kennedy for more than 20 years to create public service announcement advertisements that educate the public about the American Indian College Fund and the communities it serves.